Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Impact Analysis

 \subsubsection{Measurement Method}

-This section provides details of the metrics and analyses that were used to assess the KPIs described above, separated into \emph{User Engagement} metrics and \emph{Journalistic Value} analyses and metrics.
+This section provides details of the metrics and analyses that were used to assess the KPIs described above, separated into \emph{user engagement} metrics and \emph{journalistic value} analyses and metrics.

 \paragraph{User Engagement Metrics} These metrics are primarily based on the concept of \emph{impressions} and \emph{clicks}.
 An article \textit{impression} is recorded by the system when an article in the main feed was in the visible area of the user's screen.
 A \textit{click} means that the user tapped on the article in the main feed, which transferred the user to the actual article content.
 The following user engagement metrics were computed, which give us insights about the users' click and reading behavior.
-The metrics provide detailed assessments relevant to the user engagement KPIs listed above (KPI-1 and KPI-2).

-\begin{itemize} \item \textit{Click-Through-Rate (CTR):} Indicates the proportion of seen articles that the user has clicked on.
+The metrics provide detailed assessments relevant to the user engagement KPIs listed in Table~\ref{tab:kpis} above (KPI-1 and KPI-2). \begin{itemize} \item \textit{Click-Through-Rate (CTR):} Indicates the proportion of seen articles that the user has clicked on.
 Higher CTR values indicate that the shown content raised interest by the user. \item \textit{Canceled Click Rate (CCR):} Reports how many article views were `canceled'.
 A canceled click is defined as a click that has a \textit{reading percentage} (scroll depth) of less than $10$\,\% or an activity duration of $5$ seconds or less.
 High CCR values indicate that users find many articles irrelevant after clicking on them. \item \textit{Impressions Per User (IPU):} Reports the average number of impressions per user during the testing period.
 Higher values indicate that the users explored more content, i.e., scrolled deeper in the feed. \item \textit{Clicks Per User (CPU):} Reports the average number of clicks per user during the testing period.
 More clicks indicate more exploration of content. \item \textit{Average Reading Percentage (RP) Per Click:} Indicates an estimate of how much of an article was read by a user, based on the scroll depth for an article~\cite{Iizuka2021TheEffect}.
 Higher percentages indicate that readers actually consumed more of an article's content. \item \textit{Average Activity Duration (AD) Per Click:} Reports how long users were actively inspecting an article after clicking on it~\cite{xing2014beyond}.
 Longer durations may indicate higher user interest in the article. \end{itemize}